wolf-packs/wolf-botbuilder/README.md

 import { createBotbuilderStorageLayer, createWolfStorageLayer } from 'wolf-botbuilder';
 ```

 8. In `src/index.ts`, create the Bot Builder and Wolf storage layers below the adapter.
-We will evntually pass these storage layers into Wolf which will allow the developer to `read`/`save` state within the user defined functions utilizing Bot Builder's `TurnContext`.
+We will eventually pass these storage layers into Wolf which will allow the developer to `read`/`save` state within the user defined functions utilizing Bot Builder's `TurnContext`.
 ```ts
 // Setup storage layer
 const memoryStorage = new MemoryStorage();